 He won’t get in the trailer.
 There is too much around that makes him nervous.
 Parked cars, kids playing, dogs barking.

 We walk with Sara-Lee, and he follows close behind into a paddock where there is a tiny round pen within the pen.
 He won’t let us near him.
 He chooses to go around and around.
 At this time, my friend notices the potential problems of his hind legs.
 They are sickle hocked.
-It means that there is tension due to confirmation on the joints of the legs that can lead to arthritis and other painful problems if not taken into consideration of this horse’s “job”.
+It means that there is tension due to the conformation of the joints of his legs that can lead to arthritis and other painful problems if not taken into consideration with this horse’s “job”.
 My heart sinks again.
 We can’t just leave him here.
 I don’t know or trust that anyone will feed him or give him water.
 We may as well just let him go again I suggest.
 At least then, he can get food and water.

 As we’re talking I see his guardian come up with a bucket of water.
 Plans are changing.
 As she continues to work with the horse, I put a post on Facebook.
 Soon after, I get a message from a mutual friend saying she will donate hay.